tcheukueppoo/maat/docs/maat_dev_ref/maat.md

 8. `given`-`match`

-We implement the switch-case using `given`-`case`, When a object is specified this construct tests the topic variable initialized to the argument passed to `given` against the following cases using the smartmatch operator(`~~`).
+We implement the switch-case using `given`-`match` construct, When an object is specified this construct tests the topic variable initialized to the argument passed to `given` against the following cases using the smartmatch operator(`~~`).
 We execute the block of the first matching case and instantly exit the `given` block.
 We can continue on to the next case by using the `proceed` instruction within the block of a case.